pmiguelpinto90/ShiftDisplay/README.md

   optional and only available if the value is a float or double number;
   if not defined, the default is 2.

+  `codes`: is a byte array specifying custom characters, each representing a character on the display, from left to right;
-  `code`: is an array of custom characters, each encoded as a byte where segment A is MSB and DP is LSB. array length must match display size.
+  a custom character is encooded as a byte where segment A is MSB and DP is LSB;
+  array length must match display size.

+  `characters`: is a char array, each representing a character on the display, from left to right;
+  valid characters are 0-9 a-z A-Z -, everything else will be converted to a space;
+  array length must match display size.

+  `dots`: is a bool array, each representing a dot on the display, from left to right;
+  if set as NULL, no dots will be placed;
+  array length must match display size.

 ### Constants